Student Organizations and Co-Curricular Involvement

-KSTO is the student FM radio station for the St. Olaf College community.
-Its broadcasts include music, athletic events, community service announcements, and taped programs from college and outside sources.
+KSTO is the student radio station for the St. Olaf College community.
+Broadcasts include music, athletic events, community service announcements, and recorded programs from college and outside sources.
 KSTO, 93.1 FM, is student-run and operated 18 hours a day, seven days a week.
 Webcast available.

 Community Volunteer Services

 A large number of St. Olaf students participate in numerous volunteer activities in the local Northfield area and surrounding communities.
 Students regularly visit with area youth and adults in need.
 Some students also visit shelters to help the facility staff and play with animals.
 Other students contribute their time and talents visiting senior citizens in the local hospital and retirement centers, as well as participating in a number of tutorial opportunities within the Northfield schools and local literacy programs.
 Interested students may contact the student coordinator of the St. Olaf Volunteer Network in the Office of Student Activities for more information.

 St. Olaf as a Worshiping Community